huggingface/transformers/docs/source/en/perf_infer_gpu_one.md

 ## Combine optimizations

-Often times, it is possible to combine several of the optimization techniques described above to get the best inference performance possible for your model.
+It is often possible to combine several of the optimization techniques described above to get the best inference performance possible for your model.
 For example, you can load a model in 4-bit, and then enable BetterTransformer with FlashAttention:

 ```py
 import torch